-UPMC Centers for Rehab Services recognizes that oncology patients have unique health needs throughout treatment and survivorship.
-Our highly trained therapists provide specialized rehabilitation programs to help you increase strength and build endurance, to help you find relief from side effects during your cancer journey.
+UPMC Rehabilitation Institute recognizes that oncology patients have unique health needs throughout treatment and survivorship.
+Our highly trained therapists provide specialized outpatient rehabilitation programs to help you increase strength and build endurance, to help you find relief from side effects during your cancer journey.

-While your oncologists manage your cancer treatment, CRS therapists can monitor and manage problems you may incur such as:
+While your oncologist manages your cancer treatment, our therapists can monitor and manage problems you may incur such as:

 Mechanical Diagnosis and Therapy (MDT), more commonly known as the McKenzie Method, is a system of musculoskeletal care emphasizing patient empowerment and self-treatment.
 The McKenzie Method focuses on three areas: assessment, treatment, and prevention.
 This method allows the therapist to develop an appropriate and safe exercise program based on the patient’s responses during the assessment.
 MDT is a reliable and practical approach, focusing on the patient’s needs.